 Referring to the photo of the SDA-100 above-right; at the very bottom of the photo are the connections for the coax feed.
 The supplied shunt coil (not shown) connects across these connections.
 The hole for the bottom connection (at right) is drilled and threaded clear through the base insulator.
 Supposedly, this ground connection provides a secure return for the shield of the coax.
 It doesn't.
 Since it is very important to provide a secure connection between the coax shield and the ground plane, a short, braided jumper should be installed between the screw and the mounting mast (plate).

 The upper screw (barely shown in the photo) is also drilled and threaded clear through the base insulator.
-If you bottom this screw, you short out the coax via the mounting mast with obvious results.
+If you bottom out this screw, you short out the coax via the mounting mast with obvious results.
 Although the owners manual mentions this, of the four examples I've seen, three had this problem.
-As I mentioned at the start of this article, it pays to read the instructions before installation begins!
+It pays to read the instructions before installation begins!

 These aforementioned problems are not unique to the SDA-100, as several other popular models are nearly identical, or at least have identical problems.
 That is to say, the connections between the antenna, the shunt matching coil, and the coax feeding them, can become loose.
 This can cause all sorts of problems, both minor and major.